-A block of rooms has been reserved at the Silver Cloud Inn at per diem rates.
-The hotel is a 15 minute walk from the building where the course will be held.
+A block of rooms has been reserved at per diem rates at the Silver Cloud Hotel (map), which is a 15 minute walk from the building where the course will be held.
 The hotel also offers a complimentary shuttle to the university.
-The deadline for booking is July 24.
-Reservations can be made online at www.silvercloud.com/university, using "NOAASAT" as the corporate or group login and "2016" as the password, or by calling 800.205.6940 and asking for the NOAA satellite course or NOAASAT rate.
+The deadline for booking is July 22 at 3pm (PDT).
+Reservations can be made online at the Silver Cloud Hotel.
+Following the link will log you into the NOAA Satellite Course group pricing (no need to enter a group code or password).
+You may also register by telephone by calling 800.205.6940 and asking for the NOAA satellite course or NOAASAT rate.

+Unfortunately, we have no travel funding available.
 We strongly encourage you to ask your supervisor about using funds budgeted for training to pay for travel to the workshop.
-We have limited funding to help cover some travel costs for those without travel support.
-These funds can only be used for NOAA federal employees and NOAA affiliates (contractors).

 Please complete the form below to apply for the NOAA Ocean Satellite Data Course.
 The class size will be limited.
-The course is now closed.
+The deadline to apply is July 31, 2017.

 Please Enter Your Contact Information: (* required field)